ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 <properties
-   pageTitle="使用 Service Fabric 回報和檢查健康情況 | Microsoft Azure" description="了解如何從您的服務程式碼傳送健全狀況報告，以及如何使用 Azure Service Fabric 所提供的健全狀況監視工具檢查您服務的健全狀況。" services="service-fabric"
+   pageTitle="Report and check health with Azure Service Fabric | Microsoft Azure" description="Learn how to send health reports from your service code and how to check the health of your service by using the health monitoring tools that Azure Service Fabric provides." services="service-fabric" documentationCenter=".net" authors="toddabel"
-   documentationCenter=".net"
-   authors="toddabel"